-How to Build a Loyal Client Base for Your Interior Decorating Business - QC Design School
+How to Build a Loyal Client Base for Your Interior Decorating Business - The Focal Point Skip to main content

 Tammy Hart, I.D.D.P, CAPS is a graduate and tutor of QC Design School as well as a Certified Aging in Place Specialist from the National Association of Home Builders.
 She is the owner and award-winning designer for Designer Chick Co., and she’s the previous director of the National Board for DDA (formerly CDECA).
 She is a professional speaker and has spoken at venues like IIDEXCanada and the Small Business Forum.
 She’s been featured in East in the City Magazine, has had a guest spot on Daytime Durham, Rogers TV and has won the HOUZZ Service Award 2017.
 She works to empower young women to become successful future leaders and supports ocean clean-up efforts.